 Grant Description:

-The Growing Connections Program will expose young people in Milwaukee to multiple pathways beyond high school while at the same time developing the integrated identity, competencies, and agency that will support their pursuit of postsecondary goals.
+The Growing Connections Program will expose young people in Milwaukee to multiple pathways beyond high school while at the same time developing the integrated identity, competencies, and agency that will support their pursuit of post-secondary goals.
 During the summer months, youth participants engage in an intensive developmental experience at the program’s hub, the Connections Garden at Kohl Farm.
 They will then apply their skills and leverage their new relationships in two communities, each centered in grassroots organizations.
-Through their engagement in and commitment to the program, young people will not only learn how to work in a team to grow food and develop a cultural and arts education space in a physically and emotionally safe place, but they will also interact with positive mentors from a variety of career paths and thereby increase their capacity to develop positive relationships and deepen their understanding of postsecondary pathways and opportunities.
-Through weekly goal-setting and reflection activities, youth will identify their strengths, assets, and growth areas they seek to develop that will better position them to pursue postsecondary goals.
+Through their engagement in and commitment to the program, young people will not only learn how to work in a team to grow food and develop a cultural and arts education space in a physically and emotionally safe place, but they will also interact with positive mentors from a variety of career paths and thereby increase their capacity to develop positive relationships and deepen their understanding of post-secondary pathways and opportunities.
+Through weekly goal-setting and reflection activities, youth will identify their strengths, assets, and growth areas they seek to develop that will better position them to pursue post-secondary goals.
 Youth will develop the competencies (communication, self-regulation, belief in self, etc.) that foster positive development through opportunities for leadership roles, working as part of a team, and seasonal employment.
 Youth participants will remain engaged in the program during the school year as well, focused in their two home neighborhoods with a goal of deepening their understanding of their role as an actor in their community.
-By applying what they learn in the garden educational space to their individual, home, and community life and support network, project staff will also add a youth leadership and skill-to-capacity curriculum to the UW-Extension method of community vitality and placemaking.
+By applying what they learn in the garden educational space to their individual, home, and community life and support network, project staff will also add a youth leadership and skill-to-capacity curriculum to the University of Wisconsin-Extension method of community vitality and placemaking.

 Contact(s):